Research

 + More

 The Law of Diminishing Elasticity of Demand (Harrod 1936) conjectures that price elasticity declines with income.
 I provide empirical evidence in support of Harrod's conjecture using data on household transactions and wholesale costs.
 Over the observed set of purchases, high-income households pay 14pp higher retail markups than low-income households.
-Half of the differences in markups paid across households is due to differences in markups paid at the same store.
-Conversely, products with a high-income customer base charge higher markups: a 10pp higher share of customers with over $100K in income is associated with a 4–8pp higher retail markup.
-A search model in which households' search intensity depends on their opportunity cost of time can replicate these facts.
-Through the lens of the model, changes in the income distribution since 1950 account for a 14pp rise in retail markups, with 30% of the increase since 1980 due to growing income dispersion.
+Half of this markup gap is due to differences in markups paid at the same store.
+Conversely, products with a high-income customer base charge higher markups: a 10pp higher share of customers with over $100K in income is associated with a 3–7 percent higher retail markup.
+A model in which household search intensity depends on opportunity cost of time can replicate these facts.
+Through the lens of the model, changes in the income distribution since 1950 account for a 10-14pp rise in retail markups, with 30 percent of the increase since 1980 due to growing income dispersion.
 This rise in markups consists of within-firm markup increases as well as a reallocation of sales to high-markup firms, which occurs without any changes to the nature of firm production or competition.

 with David Rezza Baqaee and Emmanuel Farhi